Educational Support » Educational Support Services (ESS)

 • Individual and small-group counseling

-By cultivating strong relationships and fostering open communication, our counselors help students navigate challenges, set goals, and grow into confident, capable learners.
+School counselors collaborate closely with teachers, administrators, families, and community partners to ensure students receive the appropriate support and referrals when needed.
+By fostering strong relationships and open communication, counselors help students navigate challenges, set goals, and grow into confident, capable learners.

 SAFE AND DRUG-FREE SCHOOLS PROGRAM

-Key components include:
+Key program components include:

 • Living in shelters, motels, or temporary housing

-EDUCATIONAL SUPPORT SERVICES & PARENT RELATIONS DEPARTMENT
+EDUCATIONAL SUPPORT SERVICES DEPARTMENT

-Dr. Kelly T. Williams
+Dr. Kelly T. Williams-Blizzard

 Director